SalomePlatform/shaper/src/SketchPlugin/doc/mirrorFeature.rst

 Mirror copy operation mirrors sketch entities across a line.

-To create Mirror copy in the active Sketch:
+To create a Mirror copy in the active Sketch:

 #. select in the Main Menu *Sketch - > Mirror copy* item  or
 #. click **Mirror copy** button in Sketch toolbar: